Introduction

 Recovery Steps

-You should review logs for the recent executions of the Action and see if it's leaking secrets.
+You should review logs for the recent executions of the Action and see if it has leaked secrets.
 Below is an example of how leaked secrets appear in build logs.

 This step is especially important for public repositories since their logs are publicly accessible.